mattermost/mattermost-plugin-channel-export/README.md

 This plugin contains both a server and web app portion.
 Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.

-Please visit the [Channel Export developer docs](https://mattermost.gitbook.io/channel-export-plugin/development/contributing) to learn more about contributing to this plugin.

-To report a bug, please open an issue.
+To report a bug, please open a GitHub issue.